 Digital/Technological Transformation Processes and ESG

-Private equity continued to be a strong driver of the overall M&A market in 2021.
-While, at the beginning of the pandemic, a certain focus on portfolio work could be witnessed, markets have become very active again and saw record volumes and several multi-billion euro transaction.
-In addition, the established seller-friendly transaction model – with a locked box and nil liability concept – continues to dominate the market and is increasingly seen in transactions without PE involvement as well.
+Private equity continues to be a strong player in the overall M&A market in 2022, while its overall market share decreased to approximately 25%.
+Due to rising financing costs and the increasing scarcity of available financing sources, equity financing portions have risen, however, and deals are not as competitive as before.
+The established seller-friendly transaction model – with a locked box and nil liability concept – continues to dominate the market and is increasingly seen in transactions without private equity (PE) involvement as well.

 See 1.1 M&A Market and 1.2 Key Trends.
 As in previous years, the German market will continue to be driven by global M&A trends.
 Large individual transactions, which cannot necessarily be assigned to specific industries, will be decisive for the allocation of the total market volume relative to industry segments.

 Private M&A transactions are generally structured through (bilateral) negotiations, which can vary widely in terms of form and process.

 In competitive M&A scenarios, well-established auction processes administered by M&A advisers are often employed.
 Usually, interested parties must sign a non-disclosure agreement before gaining access to an information memorandum containing basic financial and legal information about the target company.
 They will then be invited to submit non-binding offers setting out purchase price and other key transaction items.
 Bidders who submit the best indicative bids will subsequently have access to a data room for due diligence; usually, the seller also provides legal and financial as well as tax fact books or even vendor due diligence reports in this context to help bidders assess the data room.
 Also, indicative offers for W&I insurance are sometimes made available in the data room.